ursaspenko/DeveloperTest/README.md

 ## Level 1

-Four custom objects were created (each with additional custom fields):
+Five custom objects were created (each with additional custom fields):
 - Student
 - Exam
+- Exam Attendee
 - Subject
 - Lecturer

+Exam Attendee is a junction object to resolve many-to-many relationship between Exam and Student objects.
+Additionally object Lecturer was created for broader data presentation.

 ## Level 2